Skip to main content

 3. McKinsey & Company

 McKinsey & Company is a prestigious consultancy with a strong reputation in manufacturing and AI-driven process improvements.
 It excels at delivering strategic, data-driven insights for large-scale transformations.
-Yet, similar to other major firms, McKinsey’s services often come with high costs and a tendency toward broad, enterprise-level solutions, which may not always align with the needs of plants seeking targeted, agile support.
+Similar to other major firms, McKinsey’s services often come with high costs and a tendency toward broad, enterprise-level solutions, which may not always align with the needs of plants seeking targeted, agile support.
 Though McKinsey offers substantial resources, its approach can sometimes lead to over-engineered solutions and longer timelines.

 Website: https://www.mckinsey.com